rivethealth/denorm/doc/join.md

 — it may not be feasible to process all records a single transaction.
 Denorm allows the join to happen over multiple transactions.

-Use `key` to indicate a unique key on the table, and `joinKey` to indicate a unique key on the foreign table.
+Use `columns` for the relevant data on the table, and `joinKey` to indicate a unique key on the foreign table.
 These are used to track the iteration state.
 (See comments in Performance section).